 Now we can begin disassembling the cooler for the GPU.
 Unplug the fan connector from the graphics card.

-For most cards, there are usually screws on the rear side of the card that must be undone to remove the heatsink.
+For most cards, screws on the rear side must be undone to remove the heatsink.

-Some models make use of plastic clips that can be released using a small pair of pliers.
+Some models use plastic clips that can be released using a small pair of pliers.

 If you find that the heatsink is stuck onto the GPU and you are sure that you have removed all of the retaining screws, bolts, or clips, use a plastic lever to help pry it loose.

-This is seldom the case, and is usually caused by old thermal paste of poor quality that causes it to go hard and makes removal of the heatsink problematic.
+This is seldom the case and is usually caused by an old thermal paste of poor quality that causes it to go hard and makes removing the heatsink problematic.

 4. Clean the GPU and heatsink

-To make cleaning the easiest as possible, make sure to use a good thermal paste removal agent.
-I’ve used other things in the past like rubbing alcohol and it takes a long time in comparison with the thermal paste remover.
+Use a good thermal paste removal agent to make cleaning as easy as possible.
+I’ve used other things in the past, like rubbing alcohol, which takes a long time compared to the thermal paste remover.

 With a new clean cloth, apply some thermal surface purifier and clean the surfaces of the GPU and heatsink a few times.

-This will make sure that you have a very well prepared surface for optimum cooling.
+This will ensure you have a well-prepared surface for optimum cooling.

 5. Apply the thermal paste

-Now you can apply a small amount of thermal paste, enough to cover the contact area of the GPU, once the heatsink it fitted back and pressed up against the GPU.
+Now you can apply a small amount of thermal paste, enough to cover the contact area of the GPU, once the heatsink is fitted back and pressed up against the GPU.